-1 owned buildings, or both. (b) Within 90 days after the effective date of this Act, 3 the Illinois Office of Energy shall establish a Building Energy 4 Performance Standard Task Force to advise and provide technical 5 assistance and recommendations for the Illinois Building Energy Performance Standard, which shall: 6 (A) advise the Illinois Office of Energy on creation of 7 8 an implementation plan for the Building Energy Performance 9 Standard; 10 (B) recommend amendments to proposed regulations issued by the Illinois Office of Energy; 11 (C) recommend complementary programs or policies; and 12 13 (D) complete its tasks within one year of enactment.
-14 The Task Force shall be composed of representatives, or 15 their designees, from the following entities: 16 the Director of the Illinois Environmental (i) 17 Protection Agency; (ii) the Director of the Capital Development Board; 18 19 (iii) The Director of Central Management Services; 20 (iv) a minimum of one technical expert with extensive 2.1 knowledge of energy use in multiple existing commercial 22 building use types; 23 (v) a representative from the City of Chicago; 24 (vi) the Director of the Illinois Housing Development 25 Authority;
+- (1) creating a Building Energy Performance Standard through a stakeholder engagement process; - (2) implementing the Building Energy Performance Standard for all state-owned buildings; and - (3) creating a uniform Building Energy Performance Standard that may be adopted by local jurisdictions and may be applicable to publicly owned buildings or privately owned buildings, or both. - 12 (b) Within 90 days after the effective date of this Act, 13 the Illinois Office of Energy shall establish a Building 14 Energy Performance Standard Task Force to advise and provide 15 technical assistance and recommendations for the Illinois 16 Building Energy Performance Standard, which shall: - 17 (A) advise the Illinois Office of Energy on creation 18 of an implementation plan for the Building Energy 19 Performance Standard; - 20 (B) recommend amendments to proposed regulations 21 issued by the Illinois Office of Energy; - (C) recommend complementary programs or policies; and - (D) complete its tasks within one year of enactment. - The Task Force shall be composed of representatives, or their designees, from the following entities: - 26 (i) the Director of the Illinois Environmental

-Director of Commerce
+Τ Protection Agency; 2 (ii) the Director of the Capital Development Board; 3 (iii) The Director of Central Management Services; 4 (iv) a minimum of one technical expert with extensive 5 knowledge of energy use in multiple existing commercial 6 building use types; 7 (v) a representative from the City of Chicago; 8 (vi) the Director of the Illinois Housing Development 9 Authority; 10 (vii) the Director of Commerce and Economic 11 Opportunity; 12 (viii) a representative from an environmental or 13 sustainability nonprofit organization; 14 (ix) a representative from each of the investor-owned 15 utilities in Illinois; 16 (x) a representative who is an affordable housing 17 advocate; 18 (xi) a representative from a market-rate multifamily 19 building; 20 (xii) a representative from a building owners and 21 managers association; 22 (xiii) a representative from a public university 23 system; 24 (xiv) a representative of a nonprofit or professional 25 association advocating for energy efficient buildings or a 26 low-carbon built environment;